Braundo/kubernetes-guide/docs/core-concepts/scheduling.md

 > Note there are limitations here as you cannot use complex operators like `IS NOT` , `OR` , `EXISTS` , etc.

 ## Node Affinity
+Node affinity is a set of rules that the scheduler uses to determine where a Pod can be placed based on labels on nodes.
+Unlike simple node selectors, node affinity allows for more complex expressions:

+- **Required rules** must be met for a Pod to be scheduled on a node.
+- **Preferred rules** suggest preferences but do not strictly enforce them.

+This feature allows you to specify that certain Pods should or should not be placed in specific ways relative to other Pods or based on node attributes, enhancing the scheduler's ability to distribute workloads optimally.

 - Node affinity ***does*** let you use complex operators
 - Node affinity is **a set of rules used by the Scheduler to determine where a Pod can be placed**.